rakeshpatil3098/Layoffs/README.md

 - **Kaggle** (for the original data source)

 ## Data
-The dataset used for the analysis is available in this repository as `layoff.csv`.
+The dataset used for the analysis is available in this repository as `layoffs.csv`.
 It contains detailed information about various layoffs that occurred across companies, including:
 - **Company**: The name of the company.
 - **Location_HQ**: The headquarters location of the company.
 - **Industry**: The industry sector the company operates in.